Craftsman Yokohama One Paragraph

 The bar is located at the north exit of JR Yokohama station, less than a couple of minutes away and lies between the station and our current favourite bar in Yokohama, Thrash Zone.
 It’s quite easy to miss Craftsman Yokohama as it’s located on the second floor of the building at the far end so make sure you turn right after you cross the bridge and look up.

 Inside Craftsman Yokohama, there is circular bar section with about twenty counter seats located around it.
 These seats are pretty close to one another so you might be more familiar with your neighbour than you might like.
 There are also some booths around the windows but these are restricted to large groups of four or more people and would need booking it seems.
-The interior of the bar is a non-smoking area though the two standing tables in the waiting area outside is smoking and on occasion, the smoke did blow inside.
+The whole bar, inside and outside, became non-smoking as of June 2017 – great news!
 Moreover, the nice ambience was destroyed by the loud jazz music that was being played and drowned out most of the conversations going on in the bar – no need for it to be so loud!

 There are 31 taps at Craftsman Yokohama – something about a missing partnership with Baskin Robbins comes to mind – and there are about 120 bottled beers as well.
 The draft beers are predominantly domestic craft beers but there are some imported beers on tap as well.
-The beers come in two sizes; small which is a US half pint for ¥500 and also regular which is a US pint for ¥800.
+The beers come in two sizes and two prices for each size; small which is a US half pint at ¥530 for domestic beers and ¥630 for imports while regular beers are US pints ¥830 for domestic and ¥880 for imports.
 There is also a three beer tasting set for ¥1,050 that gets you three 150ml glasses.
 None of the prices include tax and the beer serving is iffy at best.
 Some of the beers came up with the right amount of head, i.e a minimal amount, while some of them came up with beer missing or a large head.
 The staff did top up the beer when requested too.

 Craftsman Yokohama Details